MediaArea/MediaConch/CheckerArchitecture.md

 The design of the conformance checker portion of the PreForma MediaInfo application will be comprised of several layers which will communicate via a Core controller.
 The layers shall include:

-- Transport Layer
+* Transport interface
-- Container Implementation (Conformance Check)
-- Container Demuxer
-- Stream Implementation (Conformance Check)
+* Container/wrapper implementation
+* Container/wrapper demuxer
+* Stream/essence implementation
-- Stream Decoding (optional through plugin)
+* Stream/essence decoder (optional, through plugin)
-- Stream/Container Coherency Check
+* Stream/container coherency check
-- Baseband Analysis (optional through plugin)
+* Baseband analyzer (optional, through plugin)

 ## Transport layer

 ### Preforma MediaInfo: File on disk or direct memory mapping

 Preforma MediaInfo uses the native file API for each operating system to enable direct file access, including files that are still in the process or being written.
 The inclusion of MediaInfo also offers features for direct memory mapping which will be useful for third-party development or plugins.

-Binding: C++, C...

 ### Plugin integration proof of concept: libcURL